Skip to main content

 2. The list of countries and territories that are considered non-cooperative jurisdictions may be updated based on the following criteria:

-1. Regarding fiscal transparency:
+1. On fiscal transparency:

 2. Compliance with an effective exchange of tax information with Spain.